 It is the policy of the Technical College System of Georgia (TCSG) and Central Georgia Technical College (CGTC) to maintain a grievance process available to all students that provides an open and meaningful forum for their grievances, the resolution of these grievances, and is subject to clear guidelines.
-This procedure does not address grievances related to the unlawful harassment, discrimination and/or retaliation for reporting harassment/discrimination against students.
-Those complaints are handled by the Unlawful Harassment and Discrimination of Students Procedure, Unlawful Harassment and Discrimination of Students.
+This procedure does not address grievances related to the unlawful harassment, discrimination and/or retaliation for reporting harassment/discrimination against employees.
+Those complaints are handled by the Unlawful Harassment and Discrimination of Staff Procedure.